|

 Lemongrass is used for bacterial- and fungal infections; fever nervous

+conditions, and inflammation (pain and stiffness).
 It is also used internally (herbal tincture and medicinal tea) to help with urination and water retention.
 Analgesic and

 anti-depressant (it acts as a central nervous system (CNS) depressant).